 Sure any cruise ship you select is going to have hot tubs for passengers.
 But we suggest looking for those that have a solarium or other covered spots with pools.
 Only a few ships have them, but covered pools are a great spot to be able to relax and swim while staying out of the chilly air that can accompany a cruise to Alaska.

 One thing that’s very different from a Caribbean cruise is the scenery on an Alaskan trip.
 That’s why it’s always a good idea to pack a pair of binoculars to take in the sites from both the ship and the shore during ports of call.
 The good news is that a pair of binoculars doesn’t have to be big or expensive.
 You can find an affordable pair on Amazon that won’t take up a ton of space in your luggage.

-Sail on a Ship With Lots of Indoor Things to Do
+Sail on a Ship With Plenty of Indoor Things to Do

 So much of taking an Alaskan cruise is about the scenery, but you can’t spend all your hours outside watching nature go by.
 That’s why it’s a good idea to book a ship that has a lot of indoor activities and things to do.
-Given that the weather in Alaska can be rainy and cool, indoor things to do give you a chance to have fun while also staying out of the weather.
-In general you can find a lot more to do on the bigger and newer ships — say those built in the past 10 years.
+Given that the weather in Alaska can be rainy and cool (especially with the wind when a ship is sailing), indoor things to do give you a chance to have fun while also staying out of the weather.
+In general you can find a lot more to do on the bigger and newer ships — say those built in the past 10-15 years.